DeepMotion/Animate-3D-REST-API/README.md

 * Applies an advanced AI filter that helps remove jitter and produce smoother animations though may result in lower animation accuracy for certain frames or sequences
 * Default value is 0.0 and range is 0.0 - 1.0

-**rootAtOrigin**

-* Place a root joint at the origin of the output character.
-This is helpful in some cases, for example, for UE4 retargeting.
-* Default value is 0 and value can be either 0 or 1

 Trim (input video only) & Cropping( input video/image)